DanchiEllo/server-part-parser-basics-drom/README.md

 ---
 **Customization:**

 * Configure your database, by default, the h2 database is used in RAM.
-You need to redo it for your MySQL and you may have to register your dialects.
+You need to redo it for your MySQL in propeties file, and you may have to register your dialects.

 * It is natural to make the first test request
  >(example of the request body)